Welcome to issue no. 1 / 2007 of EWC News. 11th April 2007

 EADS in crisis?

 The European works council was informed about the program "Power8" on 28th February 2007.
 On the previous day the EADS coordination group of the European Metalworkers’ Federation (EMF) in Brussels had decided on a catalogue of demands.
+After the announcement of the Power8 program by the employer, IG Metall also formulated its demands in the "Varel Declaration".

 In anticipation of the EWC meeting in Toulouse on 14th March 2007, trade unions had prepared more than 100 questions for central management.
 These were not all answered.
 The management gave the impression of holding a monologue rather than a discussion with the workers' representatives, as the French trade union, Force Ouvrière (FO), said in a press release after the meeting.